 Smart Video Doorbell

-However you can do still provide them with a video doorbell.
+However, you can still provide them with a video doorbell.
 This will add a valuable extra layer of security while providing a strong first impression.
 Video doorbells make for a great smart home upgrade since they’re so easy to install and use.
-You can serve up your buyers with the prospect of staying connected to their home remotely without breaking the bank.
+You can serve up your buyers with the prospect of staying connected to their homes remotely without breaking the bank.
 This is a precious safety feature in its own right while the night vision camera makes things even more secure.

 Another smart home upgrade that undoubtedly goes down a treat with would-be buyers is a classic smart lock.

 If your potential buyers have kids, they’ll appreciate the ability to unlock the door using a touchscreen and key code.
 Some systems can even add up to 95 codes from 4 to 8 digits so children won’t need to remember long strings of numbers.
 An anti-peep feature means you can enter any string of digits with the password included anywhere keeping security uppermost.

 Beyond this, the lock can also be opened with a smartphone.
 Now don’t worry you can still use a real key if you need to.
 So if your buyers are resistant to technology, they’ll still be able to rely on a physical key.